I2095/SystemVerilog-Parameterized-FIFO-Design-and-Verification/README.md

 FIFO (First-In First-Out) is a fundamental buffering structure in digital design where the **first data written is the first data read**.
 It behaves like a queue and is widely used to manage data flow between systems operating at different speeds.

 ---
-## Features
+## Key Features

-- Parameterized FIFO design
+- Parameterized FIFO depth and data width
-- Configurable DATA_WIDTH and DEPTH
+- Synchronous read/write operations
-- Full and Empty flag generation
+- Full and Empty status flag generation
-- Overflow protection
+- Overflow and underflow protection
-- Underflow protection
 - Simultaneous read/write support
 - Self-checking verification environment
-- Randomized testing using $urandom
+- Randomized stimulus generation
-- Queue-based golden reference model
+- Scoreboard-based golden reference model

 ---